-5.13 SOCIOECONOMICS, ENVIRONMENTAL JUSTICE, AND CHILDREN'S ENVIRONMENTAL HEALTH AND SAFETY RISKS minorities, low-income communities, and children, as mandated by EO 13045 Protection of Children from Environmental Health Risks and Safety Risks and EO 12898 Federal Actions to Address Environmental Justice in Minority and Low-Income Populations.
+5.13 SOCIOECONOMICS, ENVIRONMENTAL JUSTICE, AND CHILDREN'S ENVIRONMENTAL HEALTH AND SAFETY RISKS

+According to FAA Order 1050.1F, the FAA must evaluate proposed actions and their effect on surrounding communities' socioeconomics.
+Socioeconomic resources include population, income, employment, and economics.
+Socioeconomic resources also include sensitive populations, such as minorities, low-income communities, and children, as mandated by EO 13045: Protection of Children from Environmental Health Risks and Safety Risks and EO 12898: Federal Actions to Address Environmental Justice in Minority and Low-Income Populations.
 EO 13045 states that federal agencies shall identify and address environmental health and safety risks from their activities, policies, or programs that may disproportionately affect children.
-EO 12898 serves to avoid the disproportionate placement of adverse environmental, economic, social, or health impacts from federal actions and policies on minority and lowincome populations.
+EO 12898 serves to avoid the disproportionate placement of adverse environmental, economic, social, or health impacts from federal actions and policies on minority and low-income populations.